Maxicaa/Alt-Sentence-Selector/README.md

 # 1. Installation

-The extension can be download and installed on the [Chrome Webstore](https://chromewebstore.google.com/detail/alt-sentence-selector/knnghjjfdabamneliapcjdllobjfghmd)
+The extension can be download and installed from the [Chrome Webstore](https://chromewebstore.google.com/detail/alt-sentence-selector/knnghjjfdabamneliapcjdllobjfghmd)

 To finish the installation, you may need to restart to browser to make it work.